 Or, check out the full YouTube Workout video for SESSION 3.

 IMPORT & Start Training Right Away!

 If you don’t measure, you can’t manage.
-Plus, if you want to efficiently get started and blitz through these workouts, there is no better solution than to get this entire Training Block loaded up into HeavySet with just a couple clicks.
+Plus, if you want to efficiently get started and blitz through these workouts, there is no better solution than to get this entire ladies weight training plan loaded up into HeavySet with just a couple clicks.